- Female hair loss affects 1 in 5 women.

 You may then also be asked some lifestyle, medical and observational questions such as:

-Once the cause of hair loss has been established, you will be provided with a personalised treatment plan to firstly help reduce hair loss and thinning and then encourage regrowth.
+Once the cause of hair loss has been established, you will be provided with a personalised treatment plan to first help reduce hair loss and thinning and then encourage regrowth.

 Female Hair Loss Treatment Options